 It’s time we realized that social media and dating apps are not only perfectly acceptable ways of meeting people but really have the potential to lead to lasting, long-term relationships.

 Use Your Bio Effectively

 Start with honesty.
 They say that honesty is the best policy, and for a good reason.
-Not only is honesty essential for sustaining a relationship, but it is also necessary for starting one as well.
-Pay attention to your bios and be honest about what you are looking for.
-If you are interested in a long term relationship, say so.
+Not only is honesty essential for sustaining a relationship, but it's also necessary for starting one as well.
+Pay attention to your bios and be honest about what you're looking for.
+If you're interested in a long-term relationship, say so.
 Nothing will lead to frustrating or awkward situations faster than going into a scenario expecting entirely different outcomes, whether you realize it from the get-go or not.
 If you prefer cozying up with a good book on Saturday instead of spending a night on the town, don’t make it appear as though you’re always up for a party.
 While opposites can attract, there are many differences of interest that can make or break relationships.

 Choose Your App Wisely

 Not all dating apps are the same.
 There are the Tinders and the Bumbles, where bios are shorter and less information is available up front.
 While these indeed can and have launched successful long-term relationships, you may want to consider some platforms that give a little more information.
 Apps like Ok!
 Cupid ask a variety of questions regarding hobbies, occupation, books, and life goals.

 19% of brides are now saying they met their spouses online.